Jinseong of Silla

 Jinseong (c.
 865–898), personal name Kim Man, was the fifty-first ruler of the Korean kingdom, Silla from 887 to 897.
 She was also Silla's third and last reigning queen after Seondeok and Jindeok.
 Her reign saw the weakening of Unified Silla and the beginning of the Later Three Kingdoms period.
-According to her older brother Jeonggang, she was smart by nature and tall like a man.
+According to her older brother King Jeonggang, she was smart by nature and tall like a man.

 Life

 Jinseong was the only daughter of King Gyeongmun and Queen Munui.
 Being the younger sister of Heongang and Jeonggang, she rose to the throne when both of her brothers died without issue.
 When King Jeonggang was dying in 887, he appointed his sister Jinseong as his heir, justifying the choice of a female monarch by pointing at Seondeok's and Jindeok's successful reigns.
 Though Seondeok and Jindeok's successful reigns were invoked to help Jinseong secure the throne, Silla's third queen regnant ultimately did not live up to the expectations of her predecessors.